Some aspects of the Liouville equation in mathematical physics and statistical mechanics: Abstract

 \section{Abstract}

-This paper presents our findings after having reviewed some aspects of Classical Liouville theorem and we have noted some mathematical theorems about its initial value problem.
+This paper presents some mathematical aspects of Classical Liouville theorem and we have noted some mathematical theorems about its initial value problem.
 Furthermore, we have implied on the formal frame work of Stochastic Liouville equation (SLE).